sofygha/Market-Analysis/README.md

 # Market-Analysis
 Overview

-This document provides an overview of the Market Analysis.xlsx file, which contains various datasets and analyses related to market trends, sales performance, and strategic business insights.
-It is designed to support decision-making by analyzing key aspects such as profitability, market share, promotional impact, and forecasting.
+This Excel file contains various datasets and analyses related to market trends, sales performance, and promotional activities.
+It includes both internal and external data sources to provide insights into market growth, profitability, and sales forecasting.

-File Structure

-The Excel file consists of the following sheets:
+Sheet Descriptions

-External Data - Contains data from external sources relevant to market trends and competitor analysis.
+External Data - Contains external market data used for benchmarking and comparison.

-Brands per Supplier - Details the brands associated with each supplier for market segmentation.
+Brands per Supplier - Lists different brands categorized by their respective suppliers.

-HealthMax Growth - Focuses on the growth trends of the HealthMax brand.
+HealthMax Growth - Tracks the growth trends of the HealthMax brand.

-MAT Value Total Category - Analyzes the moving annual total (MAT) value for different categories.
+MAT Value Total Category - Displays the Moving Annual Total (MAT) value for the entire category.

-Market Share - Provides an analysis of market share distribution across brands and suppliers.
+Market Share - Provides insights into the market share of various brands and products.

-Profitability Matrix - Examines the profitability of various products or business segments.
+Profitability Matrix - Analyzes profitability metrics for different products or categories.

-Internal Sales Data - Includes internal sales figures for performance tracking.
+Internal Sales Data - Includes internal sales performance data.

-New Category Opportunity - Identifies potential new product categories based on market trends.
+New Category Opportunity - Identifies potential opportunities for launching new product categories.

-Organic Shampoo Launch - Assesses the feasibility and expected performance of launching an organic shampoo.
+Organic Shampoo Launch - Details related to the launch of an organic shampoo product.

-50ml Shampoo 2024 - Analyzes the market potential for a 50ml shampoo product in 2024.
+50ml Shampoo 2024 - Sales and analysis related to the 50ml shampoo product in 2024.

-Promotion Analysis - Evaluates the effectiveness of past promotional campaigns.
+Promotion Analysis - Examines the impact and effectiveness of various promotional strategies.

-Promotion Graph - Visual representation of promotional impacts on sales and revenue.
+Promotion Graph - Visual representation of promotional performance.

-Forecast 2024 - Sales and market projections for the year 2024.
+Forecast 2024 - Sales and market forecast for the year 2024.

-Sales until 2022 - Historical sales data up to 2022 for trend analysis.
+Sales until 2022 - Historical sales data up to the year 2022.

-Waterfall - Waterfall analysis to track gains and losses over time.
+Waterfall - A waterfall analysis showing changes in sales, revenue, or profitability over time.

-Purpose

-This file is intended for business analysts, marketing teams, and decision-makers who need insights into market dynamics, sales performance, and strategic opportunities.

 Usage

-Use Market Share and Profitability Matrix to assess competitive standing.

-Refer to Forecast 2024 for future business planning.
+Use this file for market analysis, strategic planning, and decision-making.

-Analyze Promotion Analysis and Promotion Graph to optimize marketing strategies.
+Utilize the forecast and profitability data to optimize sales strategies.

-Explore New Category Opportunity and Organic Shampoo Launch for product innovation.
+Leverage the promotion analysis to assess the effectiveness of past marketing campaigns.

+Notes

+Ensure that data is updated regularly for accurate insights.

+Some sheets may require external data integration for complete analysis.